dmachard/family-timeline/README.md

 ```

 The frontend is reachable  at `http://localhost/`
-The API serveur is available on `http://localhost/api/`
+The API server is available on `http://localhost/api/`

 The default user is `admin` with password `admin`.